Bad Bunny’s Super Bowl LX Halftime Show

 Bad Bunny — a Latino rapper from Puerto Rico, a U.S. territory often treated as an afterthought — stood on the biggest stage in American sports and reminded the country of its aspirational self.
 The version of America that believes dignity belongs to everyone.
 The version that dances before it divides.

-By Monday morning, Apple Music — a halftime sponsor — confirmed his show playlist became the most-played set list on the platform almost immediately.
-He landed 23 songs on the Apple Music Daily Top 100 Global chart, including nine in the Top 25 and five in the Top 10.
-“DtMF” climbed to No. 1.
-His album Debí Tirar Más Fotos charted in 155 countries, reached the Top 10 in 128, and hit No. 1 in 46 — from Mexico and Colombia to Germany, France and Spain.
+By Monday morning, Apple Music confirmed his halftime playlist had become the platform’s most-played set almost instantly.
+He placed 23 songs on the Daily Top 100 Global chart, with “DtMF” hitting No. 1.
+Debí Tirar Más Fotos charted in 155 countries, reached the Top 10 in 128, and went No. 1 in 46, from Mexico and Colombia to Germany, France, and Spain.

 From Egypt to the End Zone: Why Bad Bunny’s Halftime Show Felt Like Home